VenkataPuneethKothapalli/Word-Frequency-Counter/README.md

 python word_counter.py

-When prompted:
+Steps:

 Enter the path to a .txt file.

-Example: sample.txt

-Enter how many top words you want to display.
+Enter the number of top words to display (or press Enter for default = 10).

-Press Enter to use the default (10).

-✅ Example Run
+✅ Example Usage

 Input file (sample.txt):

 Python is great.
 Python is powerful.
 Python is easy to learn.

-Output:
+Program Output:

 --- WORD FREQUENCY COUNTER ---
 Enter the path to a text file (or 'exit' to quit): sample.txt